wizeline/wize-docs/onboarding/README.md

 Scheduled and run by the [Project Manager / Agile Coach](#project-manager--agile-coach).
 The agenda includes:

-- Explain onboarding purpose, structure, etc.
+- Explain onboarding purpose, structure, roles, etc.
-- For each project
-  - High-level introduction
-  - Demonstrate current state
-  - Express sprint goals briefly
 - Ensure basic computer setup
-- Ensure access to JIRA, GitHub, etc.
+  - Ensure web access to JIRA, GitHub, etc.
   - Slack
      - Basic introduction
      - Ensure membership in "basic" channels
+- For each project: High-level introduction & demo (as able)

+#### Per Project: Introduction

+More "detailed" introduction, context, vision, demo, etc., for new team members by the [Product Owner](#produt-owner) so that new project members (generally 1st week new hires and [volunteers](#volunteer)) have some useful context for the [Sprint Planning](#per-project-sprint-planning).

-#### Per Project Sprint Planning / Kick-off
+#### Per Project: Sprint Planning

-Scheduled and run by the [Project Manager / Agile Coach](#project-manager--agile-coach).
-This meeting may be either Monday afternoon, e.g., following the Onboarding Kick-off, or Tuesday morning, instead of that day's Standup.
+Run by the [Project Manager / Agile Coach](#project-manager--agile-coach).
+This meeting may be either Monday afternoon, e.g., following the Onboarding Kick-off, or Tuesday morning, instead of that day's [Daily Standup](#per-project-daily-standup).
 The agenda includes:

 - Sprint planning
   - Flesh out story(ies)
   - As appropriate, define and assign Tasks
 - Project-specific tools & environment setup

-#### Daily Standup
+#### Per Project: Daily Standup

 Scheduled and run by the [Project Manager / Agile Coach](#project-manager--agile-coach).
 The highlights include:

 - Focus on the Team: Yesterday/Today/Blockers.
 - [Coaches](#coach) are encouraged to attend, but more to observe and inform their coaching than to participate.
 - [Product Owners](#product-owner) may attend but should expect only to observe rather than participate.

+#### Public Speaking

+Scheduled and presented by the [Communication Coach](#coach).

+- Basic presentation and verbal communication skills
+- Some points specific to the [Demo](#preparation-and-demo)

 #### Plan